nhcooper123/OhYou/README.md

-# A cautionary note on the use of Ornstein Uhlenbeck and other models in macroevolutionary studies.
+# A cautionary note on the use of Ornstein Uhlenbeck models in macroevolutionary studies.

 ## Natalie Cooper and Gavin H. Thomas.
-### plus Chris Venditti Andrew Meade and Rob P. Freckleton.
+### Chris Venditti, Andrew Meade and Rob P. Freckleton.

-Code, figures, etc. for the [paper](http://linktopaper) in Biological Journal of the Linnaean Society.
+Code, figures, etc. for the [paper](http://linktopaper) in the Biological Journal of the Linnaean Society special issue on "Radiations and Extinctions in Deep Time".

 ### Compiling the paper